politiCCCs/user-facing/README.md

 Mahardini Rizky Putri (921790)
 Richard Yang (1215150)
 -->

 # user-facing

 This repository provides scripts to ease building and deployment the backend and frontend.

+For more details about the [frontend](https://github.com/politiCCCs/frontend) or [backend](https://github.com/politiCCCs/backend), see the respective respository.

 ## Cloning

-Since this repository uses git submodules, this will require:
+Since this repository uses git submodules, cloning will require:

 ```shell
 git clone git@github.com:politiCCCs/user-facing.git --recurse-submodules # If you use SSH